 - In "The Airport", Elaine and Jerry are coming off a trip to visit a relative and do a show respectively.
 However due to a cancellation, they have to take a different plane to get back home and only two seats are available: a First Class and a Coach.
 Jerry quickly snaps up the First Class seat and poor Elaine has to endure in the latter where she pretty much deals with all the subjects of this trope: Annoying passengers, cramped seating, horrendous airline food and losing her luggage because she was mean to the handler and he put it on another flight in revenge.
 At one point she tries to sneak into First Class, but is quickly forced back to her seat.
 All the while Jerry meets a nice girl and pretty much has a wonderful flight.

 - In the "Weird Al" Yankovic song "Albuquerque", he has to take a plane for the first time.
-He claims it was really great...except that he had to sit between two smelly Albanian women, the kid behind him kept throwing up, the movie was Biodome, the airplane engines burned and crashed... and they ran out of Dr.Pepper and salted peanuts.
+He claims it was really great...except that he had to sit between two smelly Albanian women, the kid behind him kept throwing up, they ran out of Dr.Pepper and salted peanuts, the in-flight movie was Biodome, and three of the airplane's engines burned out, and he was the only survivor of the ensuing crash, forcing him to crawl through the desert for three days until he reached civilization.

 - The infamous "Plane Ride from Hell" from Great Britain to the United States that involved several drunken WWE Superstars.
 Incidents include Curt Hennig and Brock Lesnar getting into an in-flight wrestling match in the aisle and having to be seperated, Dustin Runnels serenading his wife Terri until told to stop by Jim Ross, and Michael Hayes getting into a physical incident with Bradshaw.